I am sitting in the garage with Max. Jeff sticks his head in and tells me to get into the house.

 “What is wrong with him?”
 Michael asks John, who shakes his head in confusion.

 “Keep the bike, Jace.
 Remember how much fun it was with all four of us at the park?”

-I can‘t stand it, he’s too nice.
+I cannot stand it; he is too nice.
 I run off toward school by myself.
 Michael and John walk together like normal people.

 “What is wrong with you?”
 Robby demands.

-Again the tears well up and I can’t answer.
+Again the tears well up and I cannot answer.
 I cannot tell what happened and their concern just makes me a basket case.
 They finally walk away, shaking their heads.
-I’m losing my friends.
-I’m not hungry at lunch and sit outside underneath a large bushy tree that grows next to the school building.
+I am losing my friends.
+I am not hungry at lunch and sit outside underneath a large bushy tree that grows next to the school building.
 Its flowers smell heavy and sweet.
 I think they smell like death.

 Miss Rosenblum comes over.